neuropoly/axonseg/README.md

-# AST: Axon Segmentation Toolbox
+# AxonSeg: Axon Segmentation Toolbox
 Segment axon and myelin from microscopy data.
 Written in Matlab.

 ## Installation